zMag33z/week-9-READme_Generator/README.md

 ![npm version](https://img.shields.io/badge/inquirer-v8.2.4-9cf)<br>inquirer&nbsp;&nbsp;[*for more information*](https://www.npmjs.com/package/inquirer)

-*For example 1:*&nbsp;&nbsp;First, travel to the directory folder containing the index.js file and open in VSCode.
-Second, right click on the index.js file, select 'Open in Integrated Terminal'.
-Third, once the terminal opens, on the command line type the first provided code example *below*.<br><br>*For example 2:*&nbsp;&nbsp;On the command line type the second provided code example *below*.
-Now you'll noticed a folder name node_modules has appeared.
-These are the packets needed to run inquirer.
+*For example 1:*&nbsp;&nbsp;First, travel to the directory folder containing the index.js file and open in VSCode.&nbsp;&nbsp;Second, right click on the index.js file, select 'Open in Integrated Terminal'.&nbsp;&nbsp;Third, once the terminal opens, on the command line type the first provided code example *below*.<br><br>*For example 2:*&nbsp;&nbsp;On the command line type the second provided code example *below*.&nbsp;&nbsp;Now you'll noticed a folder name node_modules has appeared.&nbsp;&nbsp;These are the packets needed to run inquirer.

 *Example 1:*
 ```shell